fenago/machine-learning/lab_guides/lab_7.md

 From looking at figures 5.8 and 5.9, which one looks like a better split?
 To me it seems that age is better, since it has picked up on the fact that all three young people downloaded Atom Count.
 But we need the computer to figure out that age is a better feature, so we need to give it some numbers to compare.
-Later in this chapter we learn three ways to attach a number to each of the features, in order to compare them.
+Later in this lab we learn three ways to attach a number to each of the features, in order to compare them.
 These are called accuracy, Gini impurity, and information gain.
 Let’s start with the first one: accuracy.